Pearlxuan233/CV/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: AI application engineer
+role: An under

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Shanghai Golden Bridge InfoTech Company
+  - name: Huaiyin Institute of Technology

-# Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests: